styladev/widget/README.md

 Styla Widget  0.0.2
 ===================
 The Styla Widget™ is a simple way to display stories from a Styla Magazine in a smaller format, anywhere on your site.
+A story in the widget functions as a teaser and will send the reader directly to the magazine when clicked on.

 Using the Widget
 -----